inab/oeb_general_docs/how_to/1_explore_results.md

 Browsing Online
 ---------------
-If you want to explore the results of the tool you have evaluated or others, the easiest way is to do it through the [OpenEBench webpage](https://openebench.bsc.es/scientific).
-You can choose the community of your interest, browse among the list of benchmarking events and select it.
-A [summary table](1_explore_results.html#benchmarking-event-summary-table) is displayed.
-Selecting one of the challenges associated to the event, *i.e.*, each of the column's headers of the summary table, all the information related to that challenge will be displayed.
-A set of plots comparative classifying the assesment results of the participants to that challenge is displayed.
+If you want to explore the benchmarking assessments of an analysis tool or scientific pipeline, the easiest way to do so it through the [OpenEBench website](https://openebench.bsc.es/scientific).
+At the web, you can choose the community of your interest and browse among the list of benchmarking events it has organized.
+Once selecting a particular event, the corresponding [summary table](1_explore_results.html#benchmarking-event-summary-table) gives a rundown of the participants' assessments.

+More detailed evaluations and plots are available for each of the challenges associated to the event.
+To display them, click on the challenge's acronym of the column's headers of the summary table.
+A full description of the challenge along with the assessment's metrics used in it are going to be rendered.
+Learn more at the following section how to interpret the plots to better understand the challenge's results.

 ![1](../media/oeb_level1_plot.png)